ckirkendall/ClojureGiven/README.md

 ## Status

-_ClojureGiven_ is an experimental library and not for production use yet.
+_ClojureGiven_ is ready for production use.

 ## Example